Andrewodwyer/City-Events-Blog/README.md

 - Authentication is the process of verifying a user’s identity when they log in or register for the first time.
   - Django Allauth is used for user authentication and registration, providing pre-built views and forms for registering new users.
 - Authorization defines what a user is allowed to do once authenticated.
-In this app, different actions are available based on whether the user is logged in and whether they own specific resources
+In this app, different actions are available based on whether the user is logged in and whether they've created the event, wrote the comment or RSVPed.

 - Information/Messages: When an action is preformed, like creating a comment or event, a relevant message displays to the user.
 These are styled to blend smoothly into the page without overwhelming the user.
 - Authentication Indicators: Users are reminded whether they are logged in or not through a simple text message displayed to the left of the screen near the header.